 The cloister has two stories of which the second floor was built about three centuries later in the 16th century.
 It’s a big cloister and takes some time to explore and if you go to the “viewpoint” you’ll have a beautiful view on the courtyard and church behind it.
 Behind the cloister is another cloister which wasn’t accessible except a balcony from the dormitory.
 Most interesting I found the kitchen which was built in such a way that fish and water was diverted from the river directly into the kitchen.
 It’s completely decorated with blue tiles including the huge chimney.
 After an hour, I had seen most, if not all, of the Alcobaça Monastery and made my way to the exit.

 Three monasteries in a day is a lot and probably too much unless you are really into visiting all UNESCO World Heritage Sites as I do.
-The Convent of Christ in Tomar cannot be skipped, it’s a must see in Portugal.
+The Convent of Christ in Tomar cannot be skipped, it’s a must see in Portugal and should be on your itinerary.
 Both the Alcobaça Monastery and the Batalha Monastery are too but in case you need to skip one I suggest to skip the one in Batalha.
 If you do, it will leave time for a nice lunch in Alcobaça as the monastery is located within walking distance of restaurants unlike in Tomar where the monastery is located a bit outside of the town.

 I don’t regret visiting all in one day and I would do it again.
 It was one of the last days of my Portugal road trip and I had only two days in Lisbon left.
 I already visited Porto, Guimarães and Coimbra which are also must see places in Portugal.
 When I returned to Lisbon it was time for dinner.
 Check out my hotspot tips in Lisbon for lunch and dinner!Stay tuned for more stories and subscribe to the newsletter or follow CTB on social media (Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.